Source Code Structure

 Inside a component directory code is structured as follows:

-[files to build the server side of the component (if it has a server)]
+[component] [files to build the client library (if any)] server [files to build the server side of the component (if it has a server)] test [unit tests for this component]

 Makefile System